Growth is often equated with success

 Too many only reach out to others when they need them or when they want something from them.
 All you parents of teenagers know what I am talking about.
 You will only hear from your ‘independent’ 18-year-old when he needs something from you.
 Don’t be that person.

-Instead be very deliberate in who your stakeholders are: your boss, your board of directors, your peers, your employees, your partners, your vendors and suppliers, your community, your neighbors.
+Instead be very deliberate in who your stakeholders are: your boss, your board of directors, your peers, your employees, your partners, your vendors and suppliers, your community, your neighbors, the next generations, the planet.
 All of them deserve your attention, not all of the time and not constantly, but consistently.

 What can you initiate that would nurture a stakeholder group that you have ignored lately?